hpehl/maven-single-module-template/README.md

 1. `mvn install` and then
 2. `mvn deploy -P release`

-Upon successful execution, a new GitHub release is created.
-The name of the release uses the env variable `PROJECT_NAME` defined for the job `release`.
+Upon successful execution, a new GitHub release is created:

+- The name of the release uses the env variable `PROJECT_NAME` defined for the job `release` in `release.yml`.
 Adjust this variable to your needs.
-The body of the release is the latest section from the changelog.
+- The body of the release is the latest section from the changelog.

 # Scripts